mucherino/teaching/GPU/log2series.md

 ## Computing $\ln(2)$

-The natural logarithm of 2 can be computed as:
+An approximation of the natural logarithm of 2 can be computed as:

 $$
 \ln(2) = \sum_{i=0}^{n-1} \frac{(-1)^i}{i+1} .
 $$

-In this assignment, we want to compute an approximation of this series for a very large value of $n$.
-We are going to write our program in CUDA, in order to exploit the power of a GPU device.
+In this assignment, we want to compute this approximation for a very large value of $n$.
+To this purpose, we are going to write our program in CUDA, in order to exploit the power of a GPU device.

 ## Getting started